alaminzju/eQTLQC/README.md

 |estimate-rspd|optional|Set this option if you want to estimate the read start position distribution (RSPD) from data.
 Otherwise, RSEM will use a uniform RSPD|
 |append_names|optional|tells RSEM to append gene_name/transcript_name to the result files|

-After RSEM, each individuals will have a .result file as result, which contain a colume "TPM", then the tool will read all the .result file and create a "TPM_matrix.csv" for later analysis.
+After RSEM, each individuals will have a .result file as result, which contain a colume "TPM", then the tool will read all the .result files and create a "TPM_matrix.csv" for later analysis.

 If input is readcount and gene length file, the tool will call readcounts2TPM.R and create a "TPM_matrix.csv".